ElektraInitiative/PermaplanT/doc/decisions/frontend_keyhandling.md

 #### Interesting npm package

-During research following npm package was found:
+During research following npm package was found.
+However, currently it is not planned to use it since our custom hook solution is sufficient and easier to adapt.

 [react-hotkeys-hook](https://github.com/JohannesKlauss/react-hotkeys-hook/tree/main)